 Some people gauge how expensive a place is in terms of beer, but since I’m not usually a beer drinker I gauge the price of things in terms of a plate of food.
 I use this comparison because food is always my biggest expenditure and something I don’t like to scrimp on.
 Prices are similar to London in Iceland, they can be expensive but price-conscious meals can definitely be found.
 One of my favourite places to grab something tasty to eat is The Sea Baron, located by the harbour.
 Decorated in the style of a ship cabin, it offers a special dining experience.
 It’s nothing fancy, but it’s scrumptiously off-beat, and serves a small selection of local food starting from £5.
 Nobody should go without having lobster soup mopped up with a crusty, white roll.

-Budget travellers can be rest assured that there are plenty of fun and free things to do in Reykjavik, and others which come at a reasonable price.
+Budget travelers can be rest assured that there are plenty of fun and free things to do in Reykjavik, and others which come at a reasonable price.

 Exploring the streets of this Arctic city is proof that the best things really are free.
 Street art and sculptures sprawl across the city, and looking for it is the perfect way to unearth the creative vibe of this city.
 Fortunately, you won’t have to look very hard.

 Window shopping along the main shopping street, Laugavegur, inevitably offers a few design tips for your own home, and an insight into Nordic aesthetics.
 It only takes a day in the city to realise Icelanders are effortlessly cool, and have a knack for making houseware appliances and furniture look like pieces of art.
 What’s more, this eye for design is all encompassing.
 They appear to have mastered the impossible: making practical clothing look sexy.
 The same is true for its nearby neighbours in Scandinavia.
 After many hours of people watching around Scandinavia I think I’ve discovered how they do it – there are a few simple rules to follow: No obvious logos, simpler the better (anything frilly appears to be fashion faux pas), and the liberal use of block colors, especially black, is well practised.